Après All Day: 65+ Cozy Recipes to Share with Family and Friends (Hardcover)

-FOR ANYONE IN COLD CLIMES: Après-ski isn't just for skiers, and neither is this cookbook—anyone can après, at any time of day!
-The recipes in this book are perfect for anyone who lives somewhere with cold winters or loves the mountains or the idea of mountain living.
+SEASONAL COOKING: Après-ski isn't just for skiers, and neither is this cookbook—anyone can après, at any time of day!
+The recipes in this book are the perfect way to bring some comfort to a snowy day or to channel dreams of mountain living.

 GOOD GIFT FOR A RANGE OF FOLKS: With beautiful mountain scenery and photos of charming ski towns, Après All Day encapsulates a way of life.
-This is a lovely gift for anyone who likes to cook, as well as those who enjoy or aspire to an outdoorsy life in the mountains.
+This is a lovely birthday, Christmas, or anytime gift for anyone who likes to cook, as well as those who enjoy or aspire to an outdoorsy life in the mountains.

-• Anyone who enjoys snow activities and the après-ski culture
+- Anyone seeking unique ski gifts for those who enjoy snow activities and the après-ski culture

 About the Author